cysin/Android-Mock-Location/README.md

         * this causes `UnifiedNlp` to prioritize the mocked location data, and to effectively ignore location data updates provided by all other backend plugins
     * for more info, refer to:
       - [XDA forum](https://forum.xda-developers.com/t/app-unifiednlp-floss-wi-fi-and-cell-tower-based-geolocation.2991544/)
+  - `Mock-Silently`
+    * installation is optional
+    * minimum supported version of Android: 1.0 (API 1)
+    * standalone application
+    * purpose:
+      - to intercept implicit geo-Intents that originate from 3rd-party software, and cannot be directly configured to include custom extras
+    * behavior:
+      - add pre-configured values for custom extras to intercepted geo-Intents
+      - make the updated geo-Intent explicit to open in `Mock-my-GPS`
+      - start the updated geo-Intent
+      - finish without ever showing any visible UI
+    * recommendation:
+      - while using 3rd-party software to share locations with `Mock-my-GPS` through implicit geo-Intents, make this the default app to handle implicit geo-Intents
+      - when done, revoke this Android setting to re-enable the Activity chooser
 * `english` vs. `withAllLanguageTranslations`
   - `english`
     * does not include translated string resources for any other languages